civetweb/civetweb/docs/UserManual.md

 of the `listening_ports` is SSL.
-The file must be in PEM format, and it must have both private key and certificate, see for example [ssl_cert.pem](https://github.com/sunsetbrew/civetweb/blob/master/resources/ssl_cert.pem)
+The file must be in PEM format, and it must have both private key and certificate, see for example [ssl_cert.pem](https://github.com/sunsetbrew/civetweb/blob/master/resources/ssl_cert.pem) A description how to create a certificate can be found in doc/OpenSSL.md

 ### num_threads `50`
 Number of worker threads.
 Civetweb handles each incoming connection in a